360 imaging is capable of so much more than people expect.

 I think 360 is still very much in the niche market but has been gaining momentum to leave it very rapidly.
 I took advantage of one of the better weather days here in the North Burbs of Illinois to go to the Bahai Temple.

 While a fantastic new school tool to the arsenal of photographers, there are some pretty substantial limitations.

 An unadjustable aperture, chromatic aberration, unresolved stitch lines, and a lack of ND filters for a long exposure (though word has it, there are some available for the insta360 One R), to name a few.
 There are, of course, various grades of quality and levels of output as all 360 cams are NOT created equal.
 This is no different than traditional DSLRs or mirrorless setups.

-However, many of the caveats can be worked around with a little pre-planning and clever arrangement.
+However, many of these issues can be worked around with a little pre-planning and clever arrangement.
 A big one is to use the right tool for the job.
-What I mean is that if you are using 360 for social media or viewing on mobile, you don’t have to get a monster setup.
+I mean that if you are using one of these cameras for social media or viewing on mobile, you don’t have to purchase a monster setup.
 You can definitely get away with some of the budget options that are out there.
 However, be mindful when you go to upgrade your platforms.

 In either case, 360 cameras can be a powerful tool for photographers looking for a creative way to capture any style of images.
 You need only use your imagination.